Cuban Roasted Chicken in a Dutch Oven is full of flavor. Get out your Dutch oven and roast a whole chicken for dinner! So delicious!

 Winner, winner, chicken dinner!
 (Yeah, I had to say it.)

 My family loves chicken so I have some other favorite chicken dinners too.
 Try one for dinner!

-Cuban Roasted Chicken
+Cuban Roasted Chicken in a Dutch Oven

 - 5 to 7 pound roaster chicken